HarshKothari21/Machine_Learning_Python/README.md

 # Machine_Learning_Python
-Applied Machine learning with the help of python libraries.
+Applied Machine learning with python libraries.
 Trained model by splitting dataset in to train and test sets(80-20).
+**Supervised machine learning** is used to solve both classification and regression problems.

 ## Linear Regression
 - A Linear Model that Predictes Salary Based on Years of experience.